pardoner/my2dgame/README.md

 **Setup and Installation**

+To play the game, you can download the JAR file from this Google Drive link: https://drive.google.com/file/d/15wJLnIMt-5F4Gt23sXMOV0m4XVNJCdJN/view?usp=sharing.

-To get started with the 2D Treasure Hunt Game, follow these steps:
+Alternatively, to get started with the 2D Treasure Hunt Game, follow these steps:

 Clone the Repository: